WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

 ## Appendix A Use case: Using a medical prescription in a different country

-A typical cross-border data exchange scenario is well laid out in the European Union e-Health network, e-prescriptions and eIDAS integrated vision [1] and is as given below:
+A typical cross-border data exchange scenario is well laid out in the European Union e-Health network, e-prescriptions, and eIDAS integrated vision [1] and is as reiterated below:

 1. A Patient receives a prescription from an authorised Prescriber in Country A. The Wallet of the Patient [or their authorised Representative] receives a prescription notification.

-   The Wallet connects to the ePrescription service in Country A, which displays ePrescriptions (as per pre-requisites).
+   _The Wallet connects to the ePrescription service in Country A, which displays ePrescriptions (as per pre-requisites)._

 2. The Patient [or their Representative] from Country A visits a pharmacy in Country B to get the medicine(s) prescribed in Country A.

 3. (optional) The Patient [or their Representative] identifies themself to the Pharmacist at the Pharmacy.

-   The case of representation (by an authorised third party (e.g., a Next of Kin) needs to be covered.
+   The case of representation (by an authorised third party, e.g., a Next of Kin) needs to be covered.

-   User identification (also: representation)
+   _The wallet provides user identification (also: representation)._

 4. The health professional (Pharmacist) informs the Patient [or their Representative] about their data protection rights and asks for the Patient's consent (where applicable).

     **Option A** Prescription list.
 The Patient [or their Representative] presents a QR code containing the following:

-    * Member State code1
+    * Member State code
     * Set of the prescription holder's identifiers.
     * Set of the wallet holder's identifiers (if different from the prescription holder).
     * Timestamp and digital signature.

-The Wallet generates a QR code containing identifiers and instructions to fetch the prescription list1.
+    _The Wallet generates a QR code containing identifiers and instructions to fetch the prescription list._

-    The Wallet could show a prescription list to the Patient.
+    _The Wallet could show a prescription list to the Patient._

     **Option B** Specific prescription.
 The Patient [or their Representative] presents a QR code containing the following: